shrine-maiden-heavy-industries/torii-hdl/docs/install.md

 ## Installing Board Definitions

-The [torii-boards] package includes a collection of pre-made board files for various FPGA development boards, it is generally useful to have.
+The [Torii Boards] package includes a collection of pre-made board files for various FPGA development boards, it is generally useful to have.

 Just like with Torii proper, there are two versions you can install, the latest stable, or the development version.

 :::{tab} Stable Release
-The stable release of Torii-boards can be installed directly from [PyPI](https://pypi.org/project/torii-boards/).
+The stable release of Torii Boards can be installed directly from [PyPI](https://pypi.org/project/torii-boards/).

 ```console
 $ pip3 install --user --upgrade torii-boards